coopnorge/member-lib/docs/creational/Object Pool/basic.md

 ### Some possible use cases

-- You might need to control your `connections` to something, then you could use this component to control state of connection and reuse it between executions.
+- You might need to have `Connection Management`.
+Then you could use this component to balanced workload, reduces the initialisation overhead for each connection, and improves connection management efficiency.
-- `Messages` - maybe you have need to track send messages, for example RPC connection.
-Then there is option to set amount of usages and Resource Pool Manger will create and destroy resourced.
+- `Messages Tracking` - Manager will subsequently handle resource creation and destruction processes.
+This use-case improves tracking, prevents message loss, and ensures effective resource allocation and deallocation.

 ### How schematically it's works